Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/_inline/request-email-contacts.md

-## Email Contacts
+# Email Contacts
-[Email Contacts](https://docs.hornbill.com//servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts) are recipients that can be associated with individual requests.
-They are designed to improve speed and consistency when sending emails from a request by ensuring that relevant recipients are included in communications.
+[Email Contacts](https://docs.hornbill.com//servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts) are email recipients that can be associated with individual requests.
+This is designed to improve speed and consistency when sending emails from a request by ensuring that the relevant recipients are included in communications.

+## How Email Contacts work
+When a request is either manually or automatically raised from an email, if there are additional recipients in the To or Cc fields, they are saved to the [Email Contacts](https://docs.hornbill.com//servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/request-email-contacts) list.
+These recipients can then be used in future email communications when using the [Email Action](/servicemanager-user-guide/service-portfolio/requests/email-action) or when replying to an email in the request's timeline.
+The recipients in the Email Contacts list will be automatically added to the To, Cc, or Bcc fields of these outgoing emails.